 The only possibility that code is removed from the blockchain is when a contract at that address performs the selfdestruct operation.
-The remaining Ether stored at that address is sent to a designated target and then the storage and code is removed from the state.
+The remaining Ether stored at that address is sent to a designated target and then the storage and code is removed.

-Warning: Even if a contract's code does not contain a call to selfdestruct, it can still perform that operation using delegatecall or callcode.
+Note that even if a contract's code does not contain a call to selfdestruct, it can still perform that operation using delegatecall or callcode.